Women's Champions League round of 16 latest

 - The match dates of AC Sparta Praha and Paris Saint-Germain were changed.

-- St. Pölten are the only team making their last-16 bow and the sole survivors of the qualifying rounds.

-- BIIK and Fiorentina are also hoping to enter the quarter-finals for the first time.
+- Fiorentina are hoping to enter the quarter-finals for the first time.

 Road to Gothenburg